This is just a sample of the many

 unfold, and the "my precious" concept began to take hold, much like with Gollum

-and the ring (my precious) in that story.
-Peter, despite saying he was ready to
+and his "my precious" in the Lord of the Rings story.
+Peter, despite saying he was ready

-sell it, could not bear to let the Fardoil go or to leave his hands.
+to sell, and that he wanted to sell the Fardoil, could not bear to let it go, or have it leave his hands.

 The disclosure of these details is necessary because provenance / history of